 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where cat's eye quartz typically forms.
+Look in hydrothermal veins country, the host setting where cat's eye quartz typically forms.
 If you start seeing quartz, hematite, goethite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.